AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/support-schematron-file.md

 ## Understanding validation results and serverity levels

 Validation results are displayed based on the role attribute defined in the Schematron file.
-Issues are categorized as `fatal`, `error`, `warning`, or `info`, with a visible count for each category in the Validation panel.
+Issues are categorized as `Fatal`, `Error`, `Warn`, or `Info`, with a visible count for each category in the Validation panel.

 ![](images/schematron-validation-errors.png){width="350" align="left"}

 To determine the severity of an issue, the _case-senstive_ value of the role attribute defined in the corresponding Schematron file is evaluated.
-For example: the following snippet defines the `error` severity in a Schematron rule:
+For example: the following snippet shows the role attribute value `error` defined in a Schematron rule:

 `<sch:assert role="error" test="@id">Element must have an ID.</sch:assert>`

-If the role attribute is not specified, or if an unsupported value is used, the issue is categorized as `error` in the Validation panel.
-This behavior also applies to existing Schematron files that do not define a role attribute; in such cases, all issues are grouped under `error`.
+If the role attribute is not specified, or if an unsupported value is used, the issue is categorized as `Error` in the Validation panel.
+This behavior also applies to existing Schematron files that do not define a role attribute; in such cases, all issues are grouped under `Error`.

 **File save scenarios**

 Saving a file depends on the **Run validation check before saving the file** setting in [Workspace settings](../cs-install-guide/workspace-settings.md#validation):

-    - When enabled, you are not allowed to save the file until the `fatal` or `error` level issues are not resolved.
+    - When enabled, you are not allowed to save the file until the `Fatal` or `Error` level issues are not resolved.
-    - When disabled, the validation checks are not performed and the files can be saved even if `fatal` or `error` level issues are present.
+    - When disabled, the validation checks are not performed and the files can be saved even if `Fatal` or `Error` level issues are present.

 ## Use assert and report statements to check for rules{#schematron-assert-report}